BrandonWhited-dev/Portfolio/README.md

 # How to run the project
 ### Option 1
 - Navigate to index.HTML
-- Open in your perferred browser
+- Open in your browser

 ### Option 2 (Windows)
 - Download [node.js](https://nodejs.org/en/download)